Brandon has always loved aquariums. Right now he's got a heavily planted Dutch style aquarium with different livebearers and some corydoras.

 Causes for the Blackening of Guppy Eyes

-I must point out that this is an active research question and we now know of quite a few possible reasons for the eyes of a guppy to suddenly turn black.
-Since the area of research is relatively new, it would not be surprising if the reason for your guppy to have blackened eyes is not enlisted here.
+I must first point out that this is an active research question.
+Four causes have been determined, but since the area of research is relatively new, it is possible that the reason for your guppy to have blackened eyes is not listed here.

 1. Dominance and Willingness to Be Aggressive

-In the wild guppies can get very protective of food, especially when they are in isolated pockets of river water during the dry season where food can get scarce.
+In the wild, guppies can get very protective of food, especially in isolated pockets of river water during the dry season when food is scarce.
 Robert J. P. Heathcote et al. published a research paper titled "Dynamic eye colour as an honest signal of aggression" that looks into dominance and aggression as a cause for black eye rings.

-The conclusion of this experiment was that guppies nearly instantaneously turn their eyes black if they are protecting food, but they only do this if they know they can win a fight.
-If they fake strength (when they are smaller), making their eyes black only draws unwanted attention to the food and they are more likely to be attacked instead of keeping the other guppies at bay.
+One thing they learned from this experiment was that guppies nearly instantaneously turn their eyes black if they are protecting food, but they only do this if they know they can win a fight.
+If they fake strength but don't have the size to back up their threat, making their eyes black only draws unwanted attention to the food and they are more likely to be attacked instead of keeping the other guppies at bay.

 I tested this out: I have noticed this with the female guppy in the picture above.
-She is the largest that I've got, being pregnant makes her seem even larger.
-After a day of fasting which I tend to do once every fortnight, I fed just one sinking tablet (insect and algae-based) and the female guppy and the other fish darted towards it,.
+She is the largest one I've got, and being pregnant makes her even larger.
+After a day of fasting which I tend to do once every fortnight, I fed just one insect- and algae-based sinking tablet, and the female guppy and the other fish darted towards it.
 The female, however, darkened her eyes immediately after the tablet settled on the gravel.

-I almost immediately added more food, another tablet, and some flakes.
-But the guppy continued to have darkened eyes until she was done feeding.
-I have repeated this three times so far.
-The other times where I first added a lot of flake food spread on the surface of the water she did not turn her eyes black, probably because there was nothing she could protect.
-She devoured the flakes instantly, whereas the tablet was large and she could eat off of it.
+I almost immediately added more food, another tablet, and some flakes, but the guppy continued to have darkened eyes until she was done feeding.
+I have repeated this experiment three times so far.
+When I first added a lot of flake food spread on the surface of the water, she did not turn her eyes black, probably because there was nothing she could protect.
+She devoured the flakes instantly, whereas the tablet was large and she needed more time to eat it.

-What I have observed: The picture you've seen above is one where my female guppy has her eyes turned black due to stress or a sign of aggression.
+What I have observed: In the picture you see above, my female guppy has her eyes turned black due to stress or a sign of aggression.
 This happened because three male fish were chasing her around for quite a while.
-It was possibly a sign of stress or she was just pointing out that she's ready to fight them if they get closer.
-I am more inclined to lean towards stress because she did not fight them, but kept running around trying to get away from them.
+It was possibly a sign of stress, or she was just showing them that she was ready to fight them if they got closer.
+I am inclined to view it as a sign of stress because she did not fight them, but kept running away from them.

 3. Natural Coloration

-Some of the Moscow guppy varieties tend to have black rings around their eyes instead of silver as seen in the other varieties.
-This is their appearance in their natural, non-stressed environment and is therefore not a cause for worry.
+Some of the Moscow guppy varieties tend to have black rings around their eyes instead of the silver seen in the other varieties.
+This is their natural appearance in a non-stressed environment and is therefore not a cause for worry.

 There are instances where people end up with some of their fry having a constant black ring.
 This is not a cause for worry as there are going to be instances where a guppy is going to have a higher proportion of melanophores which makes their eyes seem black.